Analyzing block/goose...

 **Desktop app checks:**

-- `npm ci` - Fresh dependency install (in `ui/desktop/`)
+- `pnpm install --frozen-lockfile` - Fresh dependency install (in `ui/desktop/`)

-- `npm run test:run` - Vitest tests
+- `pnpm run test:run` - Vitest tests

 **Setup steps CI performs:**